Marketing to Doctors, Part 4: Lead Generation

 Focused Content

-The algorithms for the three main independent English language search languages: Google, Bing, and DuckDuckGo are incredibly rich and complex.
+The algorithms for the three main independent English language search engines: Google, Bing, and DuckDuckGo are incredibly rich and complex.
 They are getting better and better at identifying quality content that audiences engage with.
 While it’s still possible to game the search engines, playing cat-and-mouse with Google is a pursuit that you’re going to eventually lose.
 It’s better to just invest in quality content that engages your audience.

 Matching Calls to Action

 Your primary CTA should offer an asset that answers the implied question asked by the search terms that got users to your page.
-This seems straightforward but marketers very often fall in love with their latest and greatest content offering and splash that across every page of their website instead.
-The problem with that is that if I am searching for “What are the best free EHR systems” and you offer me your shiny new asset How to increase practice revenue with EHR I’m unlikely to give you my contact details.
-If you’d offered me your year-old analyst report Comparing Free EHR systems I’m much more likely to give you my contact details.
+This seems straightforward, but marketers very often fall in love with their latest and greatest content offering and splash that across every page of their website instead.
+The problem with that is that if I am searching for “What are the best free EHR systems,” and you offer me your shiny new asset How to increase practice revenue with EHR I’m unlikely to give you my contact details.
+If you’d offered me your year-old analyst report titled “Comparing Free EHR systems,” I’m much more likely to give you my contact details.

-Pro-Tip: Every article on your blog is a potential entry point for a prospect who is new to your company… answer the question they asked and you’re likely to be rewarded.
+Pro-Tip: Every article on your blog is a potential entry point for a prospect who is new to your company… answer the question they asked, and you’re likely to be rewarded.
 If you don’t have a matching asset for a highly trafficked page… then put that at the top of your to-do list.

 Planning SEO Optimized Blog Posts

-When planning your editorial calendar focus on the magic combo of search terms that:
+When planning your editorial calendar, focus on the magic combo of search terms that:

-- Show intentionality around your product, service, or underlying problem that you solve
+• Show intentionality around your product, service, or underlying problem that you solve

-- Have at least some measurable search volume (even 10 searches a month can be worth pursuing if they are high intentionality)
+• Have at least some measurable search volume (even 10 searches a month can be worth pursuing if they are high intentionality)

 Prioritize those terms for which you already have an appropriate offer or CTA ready.
 Remember, it’s critical that search terms align with CTAs.
 Otherwise, your SEO efforts might get a ton of traffic but fail to convert any of it.

 Example: 90% of our new readers arrived at this article (or another in the series) after searching for a term similar to “marketing to doctors”.
-We’re currently ranked #1 on Google for this term so we get a fair amount of focused traffic.
+We’re currently ranked #1 on Google for this term, so we get a fair amount of focused traffic.
 About 10% of it converts on the CTA: “Download our eBook on Marketing to Doctors.”

 Paid Social

 Social’s primary value to niche marketers like us is that they know EXACTLY who their customers are.
 Social platforms know what their users do for a living, where they live, and who they work for.
 They usually know their job title and who their friends and acquaintances are.
 And they allow us to target our ads based on those criteria.
 That’s extremely powerful.
-All of the major platforms also allow you to upload your own list of emails and target only those users.
+All major platforms also let you upload your own list of emails and target only those users.
 (There’s that bought list coming in handy again.)

-Per-lead costs on Linkedin are high but so is quality.
-Scaling can be a problem as many doctors don’t log in to Linkedin very often.
+Per-lead costs on LinkedIn are high, but so is quality.
+Scaling can be a problem as many doctors don’t log in to LinkedIn very often.

 Per-lead costs on Twitter are low, but qualified yields are usually low.